NuBFightForMyDream/2108564_Geospatial-Data-Science-and-Analysis/README.md

 # 2108564_Geospatial-Data-Science-and-Analysis

 ## Introduction
-- Q : เรียนเกี่ยวกับอะไร
+- Q : What topics do I learned from this subject.
-- A : พื้นฐาน Data Science และ Data Analysis รวมถึง Tools ในการใช้วิเคราะห์ข้อมูลทาง Geospatial
+- A : Basic Data Science and Data Analysis including Tools for analyzing Geospatial Data.

+## Score Distribution
+- Assignment & Homework 80 %
+- Research 20 %
+- (Optional for myself) Mini Project for Geospatial Data Analysis

 ## Course Outline